scotdotwtf/CONVERTWARE/CMDS.md

 -  /// chara > MONEY > roblox.com/catalog/7170689370 > **get revenge**
 -  /// sans > FREE > ;)
 -  /// caac > FREE > I GOT A GUN, NO GIRLS, GIRLS GOTTA DIE 😈
--  /// dual ultima > MONEY > You get 2 cool ass swords (this was a pain in the ass to convert)
+-  /// ultima > MONEY > You get 2 cool ass swords (this was a pain in the ass to convert)
--  ★★/ server admin > FREE > 01101100 01101111 01101100
+-  ★★/ server > FREE > 01101100 01101111 01101100
--  /// meme animations > FREE > SHE CAN GO LOWER THAN I EVERY REALLY THOUGHT SHE COULD FACE DOWN *ASS UP!*
+-  /// meme > FREE > SHE CAN GO LOWER THAN I EVERY REALLY THOUGHT SHE COULD FACE DOWN *ASS UP!*
--  /// crazy blades > MONEY > The most cool but also god damn broken scripts ever
--  ★★★ magic unknown > FREE > THIS SCRIPT IS FUCKING AMAZING. its a free cool purple magic script
+-  ★★★ magic > FREE > THIS SCRIPT IS FUCKING AMAZING. its a free cool purple magic script
 -  /// sassy > MONEY > bro this script is weird and funny as shit 😭
 -  /// darkheart > MONEY > loads this cool linked sword thing
 -  /// hover > MONEY > wee! (light hoverboard)